3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 ---

-### January 2017 - Train Bachmann implementation on real data and test
+### January 2017 - Train Brachmann implementation on real data and test

 Run `train_trees` on either the Hinterstoisser dataset or the Object Segmentation Database to set a benchmark to test against.